tildeleb/cuckoo/README.md

 The implementation keeps a number of counters that can be used to derive statistics about how well the implementation is performing.
 I could not have easily developed the package with the counters.

-An example  program is included which easily allows one to qucikly try out new combinations of parameters and explore the results.
+An example  program is included which easily allows one to quickly try out new combinations of parameters and explore the results.
 Unit tests verify that the implementation works as advertised.
 Benchmarks are also included.

 Status
 ------